Ravioli

+Ravioli appear in the 14th-century cookbook The Forme of Cury under the name of rauioles.

+Etymology

+English and French borrowed the word ravioli from Italian in the 14th century.
+The ultimate origin of the word is uncertain.
+It is sometimes connected to the northern Italian word rava, 'turnip', supposing that the filling was made of turnips, but the earliest recipes, even Lenten ones, do not include turnips.
+Another theory connects it to a kind of cheese (related to modern Italian robiola), but that also appears unlikely.

 History

-Ravioli appears in a French document from a church in 1228 where they are decribe as pieces of pasta containing minced meat and minced turnip in Lent.
-Rave means turnip in French and the word raviole can be understood as "little turnip".

-The earliest known mention of ravioli appears in the personal letters of Francesco di Marco Datini, a merchant of Prato in the 14th century.
+Ravioli are mentioned in the personal letters of Francesco Datini, a merchant of Prato in the 14th century.
 In Venice, the mid-14th-century manuscript Libro per cuoco offers ravioli of green herbs blanched and minced, mixed with beaten egg and fresh cheese, simmered in broth and seasoned with "sweet and strong spices".
 In Rome, ravioli were already well known when Bartolomeo Scappi served them with boiled chicken to the papal conclave of 1549.

-Ravioli were already known in 14th-century England, appearing in the Anglo-Norman vellum manuscript The Forme of Cury under the name of rauioles.